 Planners, government officials, and advocates all need data to make the case for active transportation improvements.
 The U.S. Bicycling and Walking Benchmarking Project is an ongoing effort by the Alliance for Biking & Walking to collect and analyze data on bicycling and walking in all 50 states and the 50 most populous U.S. cities.
 Every two years the Alliance publishes the Benchmarking Report.
 The Report compiles, analyzes and contrasts data from over 20 government databases and reports, as well as from biennial surveys developed by the benchmarking team.

 The 2014 Benchmarking Report promotes data collection and availability, illustrates key trends, highlights the progress being made, and strengthens the case for a higher priority on funding for biking and walking infrastructure and initiatives.
-Attendees got a sneak peek at the most recent results to be published soon.

 About the Speaker